THE AGE OF RECONCILIATION

 There are many passages of the Scriptures that speak of warfare and of the wrath of God directed against His enemies.

-For, behold, the Lord cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.
+For behold, the LORD comes out of His place to punish the inhabitants of the earth for their iniquity; the earth will also disclose her blood, and will no more cover her slain.
 (Isaiah 26:21)

-And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
+Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+And He Himself will rule them with a rod of iron.
+He Himself treads the winepress of the fierceness and wrath of Almighty God.
 (Revelation 19:15)